Стратегии на образователната и научната политика

 Background information on Cyprus

-In order to clarify the educational system of Cyprus it’s important to note a brief description of Cyprus’ history which has signifi cantly in uenced the development of the leadership and management of the educational system.
+In order to clarify the educational system of Cyprus it’s important to note a brief description of Cyprus’ history which has significantly influenced the development of the leadership and management of the educational system.
 Cyprus is an island state (9,251 square kilometers) in the Eastern Mediterranean and has a population of approximately 804,435.
 In the last five centuries Cyprus was conquered by the Ottomans (1571-1870) and then passed to the British Empire.
 It achieved its independence from Britain in 1960, becoming the Republic of Cyprus.
 The country was divided in 1974 after the Turkish invasion of the northern part of the island and a settlement is still being sought.
-It is therefore undeniable that every part of life in Cyprus ( economy, education system and the society ) has been inevitably in uenced by Cyprus’ own history ( Republic of Cyprus, 2010 ) and, as it is claimed, Cyprus educational system has been created by the impact of foreign societies and became the one we know nowadays ( Papadakis, 2008; Trimikliniotis, 2004 ).
+It is therefore undeniable that every part of life in Cyprus ( economy, education system and the society ) has been inevitably in fluenced by Cyprus’ own history ( Republic of Cyprus, 2010 ) and, as it is claimed, Cyprus educational system has been created by the impact of foreign societies and became the one we know nowadays ( Papadakis, 2008; Trimikliniotis, 2004 ).

 Purposes and goals of the Cyprus